-Minimise your footprint in Copenhagen with our green guide to the city, taken from travel bible Great Escapes.
+Minimise your footprint in Copenhagen with our green guide to the city, taken from travel bible The Rough Guide to Amsterdam.

 Responsible travel – a green stay in Copenhagen